knightcrawler-stremio/knightcrawler/docs/Writerside/topics/Getting-started.md

 - <path>deployment/docker/.env.example</path>
 - <path>deployment/docker/docker-compose.yaml</path>.

-> Knight Crawler will only be accessible on the machine you run it on, to make it accessible from other machines navigate to [External access](External-access.md).
->
-{style="note"}

 For this guide I will be placing them in a directory on my home drive <path>~/knightcrawler</path>.

 Rename the <path>.env.example</path> file to be <path>.env</path>